 *Note that mobile and tablet devices will not provide full access; students will need a laptop or desktop computer with video conferencing capabilities, including a webcam.

 Students in the Program are invited to attend the annual Cybersecurity & Privacy Protection Conference held in the Spring semester as guests of the Center.
-A truly cross-sector event, Cleveland-Marshall’s Cybersecurity and Privacy Protection Conference is one of the leading educational and networking events in the Great Lakes Region, and features rich content of interest to legal and compliance professionals, information technology and security experts, and executives responsible for developing security and privacy policies.
+A truly cross-sector event, Cleveland State University College of Law’s Cybersecurity and Privacy Protection Conference is one of the leading educational and networking events in the Great Lakes Region, and features rich content of interest to legal and compliance professionals, information technology and security experts, and executives responsible for developing security and privacy policies.

 Yes.
 You are a part of our community and as such we invite you to participate in any way that is meaningful for you.
 We are happy to provide a campus tour, to introduce you to faculty, to connect with professionals in your area of concentration, and to participate in academic and social events.
 If you are planning a visit, we encourage you to contact your admissions advisor in advance so that we can help make your stay meaningful and rewarding.